GinesOrtiz/AngularJS-Vitamin/README.md

 * App .js files concat AND compressed

 #### NOTES
+SASS has an automatic injection.
+In order to use it just create a _file.scss for an specific feature and Gulp will inject it.
+The one that has preference is style.scss and the underscore "_" is required for the rest of .scss files

 I managed to create a simple chrome application to make easier the locale file edit: [Google chrome extension!](https://chrome.google.com/webstore/detail/angularjs-vitamin-locale/dhkfjnkckpdjggacleonmnhnjnbebkmh)

 File's names are very important in order to concat in the correct way automaticly.